-Canon 100D versus Ricoh GR II
+Canon 100D vs Ricoh GR II

 The Canon EOS 100D (called Canon SL1 in some regions) and the Ricoh GR II are two digital cameras that were officially introduced, respectively, in March 2013 and June 2015.
 The 100D is a DSLR, while the GR II is a fixed lens compact.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Ricoh provides 16.1 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Ricoh provides 16.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Ricoh GR II is considerably smaller (31 percent) than the Canon 100D.
 In this context, it is worth noting that neither the 100D nor the GR II are weather-sealed.